wp-plugins/jquery-speech-interface/readme.txt

 = How does it work? =
 After that you've installed the plugin a dialog box will appear in the left corner of your website.
 In the dialog box there will be a small microphone-icon.
 Click on the icon and a recording will start (remember that this is only supported by Google Chrome at the moment).

-Say one of the following commands and the magic will happen (*you have to say it load and clear, otherwise googles servers gets a bit muddle-headed*).
+Say one of the following commands and the magic will happen (*you have to say it loud and clear, otherwise googles servers gets a bit muddle-headed*).

 * "scroll down"
 * "scroll up"